ashbb/shoes_tutorial/README.txt

-The latest Shoes Tutorial Note is shoes_tutorial_081017.pdf
+The latest Shoes Tutorial Note is shoes_tutorial_081018.pdf

 All sample code and data and screenshots are under samples directory.

 Chang log:

+18th Oct - Added sample42.

 17th Oct - Revised the rest three sample codes: 18, 22, 36
            for Shoes-0.r1057